Michael Zaslow

+He also appeared as a guest in two episodes of Star Trek: The Original Series, notably in the series' inaugural episode in which his character, the Enterprise crewman Darnell, is the first character in Star Trek history to be killed off.

 Life and career

 Zaslow was born in Inglewood, California.
 He played Dick Hart on the CBS soap opera Search for Tomorrow and Dr. Peter Chernak on Love Is a Many Splendored Thing.
 He also played David Renaldi on ABC's One Life to Live from 1983 to 1986.